DFG Project "Mediating (semi-)Authoritarianism. The Power of the Internet in the post-Soviet World"

 For more details, please consider also my short contribution to the Newsletter of the Political Communication Divisions of the ICA and the APSA, where I summarize the key findings of my recent research.

 Töpfl, F. (2018).
 From connective to collective action: Internet elections as a digital tool to centralize and formalize protest in Russia.
-Information, Communication & Society, 21, 531-547.
+Information, Communication & Society, 21(4), 531-547.
+[Link to publisher's website] [Link to free depository version].

-Toepfl, F., & Litvinenko, A. (2017).
+Toepfl, F., & Litvinenko, A. (2018).
 Transferring control from the backend to the frontend: A comparison of the discourse architectures of comment sections on news websites across the post-Soviet world.
-New Media & Society.
+New Media & Society, 20(8), 2844-2861.
+[Link to publisher's website] [Link to free depository version].

-Toepfl, F. (2016).
+Toepfl, F. (2018).
 Innovating consultative authoritarianism: Internet votes as a novel digital tool to stabilize non-democratic rule in Russia.
-New Media & Society (published online first), 20(3), 956-972.
+New Media & Society, 20(3), 956-972.
+[Link to publisher's website] [Link to free depository version].